 01Mr.
 Christophe WeberRepresentative Director, President and CEO

 Takeda Pharmaceutical Company Limited

 02Mr.
-Yoshihiko HatanakaRepresentative Director, President and CEO
+Yoshihiko HatanakaRepresentative Director,

 Astellas Pharma Inc.